 Mobile games are now phenomenally popular and gaming apps are the number one category in Apple’s App Store by revenue, engagement, and availability.

-Games such a Pokémon Go and Clash Royale continue to dominate in the UK and US, and mobile games generated $41 billion dollars in revenue in 2016 alone.
+Games such a Pokémon Go and Clash Royale continue to dominate in the UK and US, and mobile games will generate $70 billion dollars in revenue by the end of 2018..